zsquareplusc/python-msp430-tools/doc/README-msp430-dco.txt

 Known Issues
 ------------
-The algorithm does not search for the best match, it stops when the frequency iswithin the window.
+The algorithm does not search for the best match, it stops when the frequency is within the window.
 Therefore it's not unlikely that the frequency is at the border of the tolerance window and not in the center.